david-barbion/psono-to-csv/README.md

 ## Usage

-Export your Enpass 6 vault into json format from the desktop application
+Export your Psono database into json format from the client application

 Run the following command and provide the location of the input and output files